conda/conda-build/docs/source/resources/compiler-tools.rst

    You'll either change the contents of those install scripts or change the scripts that those install scripts are installing.

-   Note that we make the package ``Clang`` in the main material agree in version with our output version.
+   Note that we make the package ``clang`` in the main material agree in version with our output version.
 This is implicitly the same as the top-level recipe.
 The ``Clang`` package sets no environment variables at all, so it may be difficult to use directly.